aralacikalin/NatoSymbols/generator/README.md

 This is a generator for generating training images with labels.
+The generator samples uniformly over the unique labels.

 The generator can be used with following command
 ```